William Blair Reiterates Outperform Rating for Equinix (NASDAQ:EQIX)

-Equinix (NASDAQ:EQIX – Get Rating)‘s stock had its “outperform” rating reissued by equities researchers at William Blair in a note issued to investors on Thursday, PriceTargets.com reports.
+Equinix (NASDAQ:EQIX – Get Rating)‘s stock had its “outperform” rating reissued by stock analysts at William Blair in a research report issued to clients and investors on Thursday, PriceTargets.com reports.

-In related news, Director Christopher B. Paisley sold 50 shares of the company’s stock in a transaction dated Tuesday, May 17th.
-The shares were sold at an average price of $651.91, for a total transaction of $32,595.50.
-Following the transaction, the director now owns 17,563 shares in the company, valued at approximately $11,449,495.33.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-In other Equinix news, Director Christopher B. Paisley sold 50 shares of the company’s stock in a transaction dated Tuesday, May 17th.
-The shares were sold at an average price of $651.91, for a total transaction of $32,595.50.
-Following the transaction, the director now directly owns 17,563 shares in the company, valued at approximately $11,449,495.33.
-The transaction was disclosed in a filing with the SEC, which is accessible through the SEC website.
-Also, CFO Keith D. Taylor sold 1,000 shares of the company’s stock in a transaction dated Monday, May 23rd.
-The shares were sold at an average price of $658.39, for a total transaction of $658,390.00.
-Following the transaction, the chief financial officer now owns 21,120 shares in the company, valued at $13,905,196.80.
+In other Equinix news, Director Christopher B. Paisley sold 50 shares of Equinix stock in a transaction on Tuesday, May 17th.
+The stock was sold at an average price of $651.91, for a total transaction of $32,595.50.
+Following the completion of the sale, the director now directly owns 17,563 shares of the company’s stock, valued at approximately $11,449,495.33.
+The sale was disclosed in a filing with the SEC, which is available at the SEC website.
+In other news, Director Christopher B. Paisley sold 50 shares of the business’s stock in a transaction dated Tuesday, May 17th.
+The shares were sold at an average price of $651.91, for a total value of $32,595.50.
+Following the completion of the sale, the director now owns 17,563 shares in the company, valued at approximately $11,449,495.33.
+The transaction was disclosed in a document filed with the SEC, which is available at the SEC website.
+Also, EVP Jonathan Lin sold 76 shares of Equinix stock in a transaction that occurred on Thursday, June 2nd.
+The shares were sold at an average price of $676.00, for a total transaction of $51,376.00.
+Following the transaction, the executive vice president now directly owns 5,084 shares in the company, valued at $3,436,784.
 The disclosure for this sale can be found here.
-In the last quarter, insiders have sold 1,126 shares of company stock worth $742,362.
-Corporate insiders own 0.32% of the company’s stock.
+Over the last three months, insiders have sold 1,126 shares of company stock valued at $742,362.
+0.32% of the stock is currently owned by company insiders.

 Institutional Trading of Equinix